Reactish-State

 }, []);

-// You can add the `useEffect` once into your root component
+// You can add the `useEffect` once in your root component

-By default localStorage is used to persist states.
-You can change it to sessionStorage or other implementations using the getStorage option.
+By default, localStorage is used to persist states.
+You can switch to sessionStorage or other implementations by using the getStorage option.

 const persistMiddleware = persist({ getStorage: () => sessionStorage });